 What Is Hybrid Marijuana?

-With so many years of underground cross-breeding, essentially all commercially available cannabis is a hybrid, that is, a mix of indica plants and sativa plants.
+After decades of underground cross-breeding, essentially all commercially available cannabis is a hybrid, that is, a mix of stereotypically indica and sativa traits.
 Oftentimes, hybrid flower will be called indica-dominant or sativa-dominant.
-However, given the state of the current research and the ever-blurring lines between a hybrid and a pure strain, calling any hybrid ‘sativa dominant’ or ‘indica dominant’ is imprecise at best.
+However, given the state of the research and the blurry line between a hybrid and a pure strain, calling a hybrid ‘sativa dominant’ or ‘indica dominant’ is imprecise at best.

 Hybrid fans say it gives users the best of both worlds.
 But crossbreeding plants can be good for the growers as well.
-It may help create plants that yield more flowers, contain more THC or CBD; growers and breeders may want to express certain terpenes in the final product as well, usually taking the best of both worlds.
+It may help create plants that yield more flowers, for instance, or contain more THC or CBD.
+Growers and breeders may want to express certain terpenes in the final product as well.

 How To Shop For Cannabis?

-Knowing and understanding why you are taking cannabis will help you understand how to shop for the right product.
-Many seasoned users consume different products or types of cannabis for different occasions.
+Understanding why you use cannabis can help you understand how to shop for the right product.
+Many seasoned users consume different products or types of cannabis for different occasions or at different times of day.
 For example, one brand of edible might get you high and induce a binge-watch of Netflix, and another flower might put you to sleep.
-Often, this difference is due to expressed terpene levels in the plant, and not to the properties of THC and CBD.
+Some users believe the difference owes to expressed terpene levels in the plant, and not THC or CBD.

 Once you are clear on why you are consuming cannabis,having an open dialogue with an experienced salesperson at a local dispensary may help you understand which varieties they offer and what they typically do for their average consumer.
-It’s worth noting that budtenders don’t typically have any medical training and they are generally motivated to sell you as much as possible.
-It is important to remember that , one variety won’t necessarily have the exact same effect on everyone that consumes the same oil, flower or edible.
+It’s worth noting that budtenders don’t typically have any medical training are generally motivated to sell you as much as possible.
+It’s also important to remember that one variety won’t necessarily have the exact same effect on everyone.

 Many users find that experimenting is key.
 Especially with edibles, it’s a good idea to start off by consuming small amounts to avoid unpleasant or unexpected surprises.
 The last thing you want is to get too high and have a bad experience.

 The idea is to take the best attributes of the Cali Sticky Mindbang and the Mendo Boogie Woogie to create a super variety that has all of those wonderful attributes.
 And if it doesn’t produce the super bud they were expecting?
 No big deal.
-They move onto their next experiment in the endless quest to create the best bud in the world.
+They move onto their next experiment.

 There will always be folks waving the indica flag or singing the praises of sativas.
 And while there is nothing wrong with choosing a side and sticking with it, it’s important to remember that it is possible to have similar experiences with different varieties not because it came from the sativa/indica plant but because each variety is chemically unique.
-Different individuals have different physiologies in different mind states throughout the day, making it hard to determine precisely what a specific cannabis product will do for you.
+Different individuals have different physiologies and different mind states throughout the day.
+This makes it hard to determine precisely what a specific cannabis product will do for you.

-When it comes to the age-old debate about whether or not indica is better than sativa or vice-versa, it’s best to remember that focusing on each and every variety is a better way to gauge which is better for you.
+When it comes to the age-old debate about indica vs. sativa, it’s best to remember that focusing on an individual specimen is a better way to gauge your preference.
 There are “indica attributes” in sativa varieties and “sativa attributes” in indica varieties.
-Knowing that there aren’t just three categories of weed will help you enter a dispensary without too many expectations.
 The best thing you can do is focus on understanding what the individual varieties themselves do for you.
 Which variety is best for your back pain, for your insomnia, or for your desire for euphoria and a giggle session with your friends.

-The consumption of cannabis is a very personal experience and it will be unique to you and you alone.
-Your state of mind, your reasons for taking cannabis, the environment you’re in while consuming cannabis, and many other factors will determine your experience way more than the little writing on the package that says indica, sativa, or hybrid.
+Cannabis consumption is a personal experience, unique to you and you alone.
+Your state of mind, your reasons for taking cannabis, the environment you’re in while consuming cannabis, and many other factors can determine your experience way more than the writing on the package that says indica, sativa, or hybrid.